Majors, Minors, Double Majors and Simultaneous Degrees Policy

 A student who fulfills the specified requirements for distinct programs from different degrees prior to graduation will be awarded simultaneous degrees.
 For example, a student may complete a B.A. in Economics and a B.S. in Physics.

-The student must complete an additional 31 credit hours beyond the degree plan with the higher number of required credit hours.
 Successful completion of prerequisite and curriculum requirements for each degree is required in order to complete both degrees.
 In order to graduate, the student must complete two graduation applications (one application for each degree).

 For students who receive simultaneous degrees, two diplomas are issued, and both degrees and majors are listed on the student’s transcript.
+The major selected for the additional simultaneous baccalaureate degree must be in a different academic discipline from that of the other simultaneous degree.

 Change of Degree Program, Major, Concentration, and/or Minor